animeshk874/Minesweeper/readme.md

 #### JavaScript

-First, clone/download this repo in your project's folder and then include the JS file in your we app.
+First, clone/download this repo in your project's folder and then include the ```mines.min.js``` file in your web app.

 ```html
 <script src="./Minesweeper/mines.min.js"></script>